rsp/cmi/PITCHME.md

 Backend crashes and the backend developer blames the frontend:

-"It's not my fault!
-It's the fault of frontend developers because they sent me a bad request!"
+"It's the fault of frontend developers because they sent me a bad request!"

 Frontend crashes and the frontend developer blames the backend:

-"It's not my fault!
-It's the fault of backend developers because they sent me a bad response!"
+"It's the fault of backend developers because they sent me a bad response!"

 </small>